Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

  - `hobbies`: This field is an array of string valued with 3 names of hobbies randomly selected from a list.
 It never changes.

 Here, a variation of the third scenario exists.
-In this variation, the JSON object is not mapped to individual fields within the Lightstreamer item by the Lightstreamer Kafka Connector.
+In this variation, the JSON object is not mapped to individual fields within the Lightstreamer item by Lightstreamer Kafka Connector.
 Instead, it's mapped as a string value into a single field.
 Unfortunately, Lightstreamer's delta delivery mechanism, which transmits only changed fields, cannot be used in this situation.
 However, similar optimization benefits can be achieved by leveraging on the field one of the available diff algorithms like `JSON Patch`. __The JSON Patch algorithm  allows for efficient data transmission__ by sending only the changes (patches) made to a JSON document instead of the entire document.
 This significantly reduces bandwidth usage when updating JSON messages.
 This approach is particularly useful for very complex structures that are difficult to map statically or when the client application needs the entire JSON object for specific reasons.